Erw y Ddafad-ddu

-Erw y Ddafad-ddu is a subsidiary summit of Aran Fawddwy in southern Eryri, North Wales, Wales, United Kingdom.
+Erw y Ddafad-ddu is a subsidiary summit of Aran Fawddwy in southern Snowdonia, North Wales, Wales, United Kingdom.
 It is the third highest peak in the Aran mountain range.

 It is lies at the centre of the main Aran ridge, situated between Aran Fawddwy to the south and Aran Benllyn to the north.
 Its east ridge leads off to the summit of Foel Hafod-fynydd.
 The summit is rocky and is marked by a small cairn.